VaultLayer/vincent-abilities/README.md

 A complete example repository for Vincent Ability and Policy authors.
 This monorepo uses Nx and pnpm and includes:

+- **Example Abilities:**
   - An example Vincent Ability that sends native tokens
+  - A Bitcoin PSBT signer ability for signing Bitcoin transactions
+  - A generic call contract ability for EVM smart contract interactions
+- **Example Policies:**
   - An example Vincent Policy that counts ability executions
+  - A Bitcoin output whitelist policy for validating Bitcoin transaction outputs
+  - A call contract whitelist policy for controlling smart contract interactions
-- End-to-end tests that automatically build, deploy, and exercise the example ability and policy
+- **End-to-end tests** that automatically build, deploy, and exercise the example abilities and policies

 ### See detailed documentation / guides at [docs.heyvincent.ai](https://docs.heyvincent.ai)